Academic Programs

 AVID

 AVID is by invitation only and is designed to further academic achievement by helping students to master advanced level classes with extra support.
 Students attend an AVID elective class every day where they learn a variety of organizational skills and study strategies.
 The curriculum of AVID is WICR (Writing, Inquiry, Collaboration and Reading).
 AVID students are required to take Cornell Notes during classes or use a Learning Log.
 These notes and logs are then utilized in the AVID elective class and are counted in their AVID grade.
 The AVID elective teacher should be made aware of any difficulties the student is having in class to allow for intervention necessary.
 All AVID students must carry binders to class to allow for organization of material presented.
 The mission of AVID is to prepare students for college.
+For information on the AVID program, visit their web site or the web site provided by the district.

 Assessments